-Farmers planting rice during on-farm Multilocational trials at Igurusi, Mbeya, in Tanzania in April 202
+Farmers planting rice during on-farm Multilocational trials at Igurusi, Mbeya, in Tanzania in April 202 farmers reached through advocacy and outreach over the three-year strategy implementation period.

 Edith Kouko, Programme Officer for Hybrid Rice Project at AATF with farmers during a visit to the rice scheme in Kwale County on 17 March 2020 to evaluate rice varieties planted by farmers in the scheme.